-Before we go through discussing Photoshop clipping mask, we need first to take a look on the definition of clipping mask.
+Before we go through discussing Photoshop clipping mask, we need first to take a look at the definition of the clipping mask.
 Maybe we heard a lot of things about what the Photoshop clipping mask is, but let us take a deeper look into it.

 - A set of layers in which a mask is applied.

-- An object whose form masks other drawing so that only parts that lie within the figure are visible, clipping the artwork in the form of the mask.
+- An object whose form masks other drawings so that only parts that lie within the figure are visible, clipping the artwork in the form of the mask.

 - The objects that are masked and the clipping mask are known as clipping set.

 - Used to hide undesirable parts of a layer from sight in a file.

 - Use the content and transparency of a layer to limit which part of the layer above it stay visible.

 - One of the advantages of it is that all of the overlying layers can be seen.

 Photoshop Clipping Mask vs. Layer Mask: Advantages and Disadvantages

 - Layer Mask is working as a one-to-one sort entity while the clipping mask works more as a one-to-many type entity.